Registered Nurse RN

 APGAR Newborn Assessment NCLEX Review

 What is APGAR? an easy and quick assessment tool used to assess the status of a newborn baby after birth.
+The word “APGAR” is named after its creator, Virginia Apgar, but it also serves as a mnemonic for assessing newborns.

-APGAR is a mnemonic that stands for:
+APGAR stands for:

 Appearance (skin color)